 Accessing your account online or through a mobile device can raise concerns when it comes to the security of your information.
 You can have confidence that when you sign on to NWCU eBanking or our mobile app that your account is protected.

 NWCU keeps your account secure online by staying current on industry best practices.
 This means that we stay up-to-date on changing technology and continuously implement advancements in information security, equipment, and operations.

 Multiple points of security help protect your account’s integrity.
 Two-factor authentication is a combination of using a password along with a phone number or email for additional verification.
 If you have ever signed into our eBanking, you will have gone through two-factor authentication when you get a Secure Access Code.

 Secure Access Codes are a security step that provides an added degree of protection by requiring another piece of information that only you will know and physically have with you.
 This makes it harder for potential intruders to gain account access and provides our members with a secure digital banking experience.

 Security and Loss Prevention

-Tom, the Cyber Security Specialist at NWCU, says, “We rely on more than just technology, we have a team of people monitoring fraud on a daily basis.”
+Garrett, the Security, Risk and Loss Prevention Manager at NWCU, says, “We rely on more than just technology, we have a team of people monitoring fraud on a daily basis.”

 Our Security and Loss Prevention team monitors fraud trends, investigates suspicious activity, and helps process disputes on your accounts.
 They also invent and implement new ways to prevent fraud and stop it quickly.
 The Security and Loss Prevention team are the first people you may speak with if you notice anything unauthorized on your account.